hasura/ndc-loki/docs/concepts.md

 Model is a structured definition of a prepared LogQL query to define:

 - Available labels.
-- Pipelines to pre-filter, parse fields and format the log line.
+- Pipelines to pre-filter, parse fields, and format the log line.

 The equivalent query collections always prepend the prepared query to every request.